sarfraaz-talat/text-splitter-rust/README.md

-# Rust Text Splitter
+# TextSplitter - Rust

-This is a Rust library for splitting text into chunks based on a given chunk size and overlap size.
+TextSplitter is a Rust library for splitting a text into chunks of specified size with an option to overlap.

+This library replicates the functionality of the `CharacterTextSplitter` found in the Python Langchain library, giving Rust users access to the same text splitting capabilities.
+It's designed to be straightforward to use and requires zero dependencies, making it a lightweight addition to any project.

 ## Features